 Our friend and colleague Christine Hone (née Buske) passed away in May from a short but brutal illness.
 Here is our attempt at ‘some words’, which we wrote for her funeral book and are posting here with her husband Dave’s permission.

 We are devastated to lose Christine as a colleague and friend.
-It’s hard to put into words the effect she had on our small organization in such a short time, and how much we’re already missing her.
+It’s hard to put into words the effect she had on our small organisation in such a short time, and how much we’re already missing her.
 But here it goes.

-It was 2015 when some of us first met Chris, and we immediately saw how much of an asset she could be to our organization.
+It was 2015 when some of us first met Chris, and we immediately saw how much of an asset she could be to our organisation.
 She was very active in the community and well-known in many academic and publishing circles around the world.
 And she had an enviable combination of technical skills, a scientific mind, and a natural ability to engage people.

 We tried to recruit her back then but she was in demand by others and it wasn’t until early 2018 that we succeeded.
 We finally got her!
 She became the Product Manager for a very advanced and complex system but she took to it perfectly, with real excitement and a complete understanding of how we (and therefore she) could help the research community all over the world see and make connections.